cerner/fhir.cerner.com/content/millennium/r4/individuals/related-person.md

 Notes:

 - When provided, the `identifier` query parameter must include both a system and a code.
 Example: `identifier=urn:oid:2.16.840.1.113883.3.13.6|RANDES011E8442-2E86-4A00-8394-EFC6A3434A8F`
-- `-relationship-level= http://hl7.org/fhir/resource-types|Patient` will be required with patient and identifier searches in the future.
+- `-relationship-level` will be required with patient and identifier searches in the future.

 ### Headers